jpyorre/IntelligentHoneyNet/README.md

 How to run
 --------------------
-clone this on a (preferably) ubuntu 12.04 server, then cd to the IntelligentHoneyNet directory.
+Clone this on a (preferably) ubuntu 12.04 server, then cd to the IntelligentHoneyNet directory.
 Run 'sudo sh honeynet_setup.sh'.
 Answer a question or two in the beginning and do something for about 5 minutes.
 When it's done, follow the brief instructions that will be displayed on your screen for details on installing the honeypot clients.

 There are a few hiccups as of 9/18/15:
 * I'm still testing that the cron jobs are running the analysis scripts correctly